Piątek, Łódź Voivodeship: Points of interest

 The most precious cultural heritage monument is the Gothic-Baroque church of the Holy Trinity, which dates back to the 15th century.
 Other historic structures include the Mariavite Church and the Park Miejski ("Municipal Park").

+Transport

+The A1 motorway, connecting Gdańsk and Toruń in the north with Częstochowa, the Katowice urban area and the Czech Republic–Poland border at Gorzyczki in the south, bypasses the town in the east.